Romance in Manhattan: Plot

-Karel shows Sylvia his taxi; but she says her show has closed.
+Karel gets a job as a cabbie and shows Sylvia his taxi.
+She tells him her show has closed, so she is now unemployed.
 He is glad to be the head of the house for his friend.
-Karel comes home early because of a strike and helps Sylvia with the washing.
-She hopes to marry a rich man; but he kisses her.
-The two women ask the landlady if Novak is living in Sylvia's apartment.
-Sylvia goes to court for Frank.
-The judge (Oscar Apfel) says she is 19 and asks about Novak, who explains the situation is innocent.
+When the cabbies go on strike, Karel comes home early and helps Sylvia with the washing.
+She says she hopes to marry a rich man; but he kisses her.
+The two women from the state ask the landlady if Novak is living in Sylvia's apartment.
+Sylvia is forced to go to court to try to keep Frank with her.
+Sylvia tells the judge she is 22, but he (Oscar Apfel) says she is 19 and asks about Novak.
+Karel explains that the situation is innocent.
 The judge says Sylvia must give up Frank to an institution until she is married.

-Frank packs; Karel walks out, and Sylvia cries.
+Frank packs his things to move out; Karel walks out, and Sylvia cries.
 Karel goes to Murphy and asks how to get married.
 Murphy says he only needs $2 and maybe his naturalization papers.
 So Karel goes to attorney Halsey J. Pander (Arthur Hohl), who asks for $50 and promises to make him a citizen right away.
-Karel goes back to drive a taxi even though he gets beat up because of the strike.
-Sylvia tells Karel that she and Frank are leaving.
+Karel goes back to drive a taxi even though he gets beaten up for being a scab.
+Sylvia tells Karel that she and Frank are running away rather than be separated.
 Karel asks her to marry him.
 Sylvia says no but changes her mind.
 A man comes to take Frank.
 Karel tells Sylvia he is in the country illegally but expects to be made a citizen.
-Karel is arrested, as Pander is turning him in for money.
+Karel is arrested, as Pander is turning him in for bounty.
 Murphy intervenes, and the police sergeant (Sidney Toler) makes calls to arrange a marriage license and to hire a minister (Donald Meek).
-Murphy arrests Pander for speeding and calls a friend in Immigration.
-At the police station, Pander's arraignment for drunk driving and assorted other made-up offenses, the over-the-phone immigration paperwork, filling out the marriage license, and a doctor's physical examination and vaccination of Karel, and the wedding itself, all take place simultaneously, with comic pauses and interruptions.
+Murphy arrests Pander for speeding and calls a friend in the Immigration Office.
+At the police station, Pander's arraignment for drunk driving (and assorted other made-up offenses), the over-the-phone immigration paperwork, filling out the marriage license, and a doctor's physical examination and vaccination of Karel, and the wedding itself, all take place simultaneously, with comic pauses and interruptions.
 The ceremony is at last completed, and Karel and Sylvia are married.